Coton de Tulear

 How big does a Coton de Tulear get?

 Coton de Tulears are small-sized dogs, with slight differences in size between males and females.
-According to the American Kennel Club (AKC) breed standard, males typically stand between 10 to 11 inches at the shoulder and weigh between nine to 15 pounds, while females are slightly smaller, standing between 9 to 10 inches and weighing between eight to 13 pounds.
+They typically stand between nine to 12 inches at the shoulder and weigh between 11 and 20 pounds, while females are slightly smaller.

 Several factors can influence the size of Coton de Tulears.
 Genetics play a significant role, as the size of the dog’s parents can give an indication of how large or small the pup may grow.
 Additionally, diet and nutrition during puppyhood and adolescence can impact growth rates and overall size.
 Proper feeding and portion control can help ensure healthy growth without excessive weight gain.